Mutation of Property: Process, Documents & Importance

 When is Property Mutation Required?

-Property mutation is required when there’s a change in ownership due to sale, inheritance, gift, or court order.
+It is required when there’s a change in ownership due to sale, inheritance, gift, or court order.
 This process updates land or property records with the local municipal authority, ensuring that the new owner is officially recognised for taxation and legal purposes.

 Documents Required for Property Mutation